ucbepic/docetl/docs/examples/custom-parsing.md

-# Custom Dataset Parsing in DocETL
+# Pointing to External Data and Custom Parsing

 In DocETL, you have full control over your dataset JSONs.
-These JSONs typically contain objects with key-value pairs, where you can specify paths or references to external files that you want to process in your pipeline.
-But what if these external files are in formats that need special handling before they can be used in your main pipeline?
-This is where custom parsing in DocETL becomes useful.
+These JSONs typically contain objects with key-value pairs, where you can reference external files that you want to process in your pipeline.
+This referencing mechanism, which we call "pointing", allows DocETL to locate and process external files that require special handling before they can be used in your main pipeline.

 !!! info "Why Use Custom Parsing?"

-    Consider these scenarios:
+    Consider these scenarios where custom parsing of referenced files is beneficial:

-    - Your dataset JSON contains paths to Excel spreadsheets with sales data.
+    - Your dataset JSON references Excel spreadsheets containing sales data.
-    - You have references to scanned receipts in PDF format that need OCR processing.
+    - You have entries pointing to scanned receipts in PDF format that need OCR processing.
-    - You want to extract text from Word documents or PowerPoint presentations.
+    - You want to extract text from Word documents or PowerPoint presentations by referencing their file locations.

     In these cases, custom parsing enables you to transform your raw external data into a format that DocETL can process effectively within your pipeline.
+The pointing mechanism allows DocETL to locate these external files and apply custom parsing seamlessly. _(Pointing in DocETL refers to the practice of including references or paths to external files within your dataset JSON.
+Instead of embedding the entire content of these files, you simply "point" to their locations, allowing DocETL to access and process them as needed during the pipeline execution.)_

 ## Dataset JSON Example